mdspro15/netpractice/README.md

 So, how to know which portion of IP address is network or host ??
 Well, we will have to learn about ```Subnet mask```

 # Subnet mask
+It's a number that resembles on IP address and combination of bits used to divide an IP network into smaller.
+The process of dividing a network into two or more networks is called ```subnetting```